openmpf/openmpf.github.io/docs/docs/Development-Environment-Guide.md

 documentation about a specific action.

-- **Start / Stop Actions**: Actions for starting and stopping the OpenMPF system dependencies, including PostgreSQL, ActiveMQ, Redis, Workflow Manager, and the node managers on the various nodes in the OpenMPF cluster.
+- **Start / Stop Actions**: Actions for starting and stopping the OpenMPF system dependencies, including PostgreSQL, Redis, Workflow Manager, and the node managers on the various nodes in the OpenMPF cluster.
     - `mpf status`: displays a message indicating whether each of the system dependencies is running or not